Laurie Gilmore: Publishing as Melissa McTernan

 Under the name Melissa McTernan, Gilmore has written romantic fantasy.
 Beginning writing in 2019 whilst her children were at school, her debut novel under this name was published in 2021.
 In 2022, she won the Stiletto Award for "Contemporary Romance - Short", for her novella Secret Family Recipes for Love and Butter Cookies, published under this name.

 Her first series under this pen name, The Wolf Brothers series, began with the release of A Curse of Blood and Wolves by One More Chapter, an imprint of HarperCollins, in 2024.
 The book, described by Good Housekeeping as "Little Red Riding Hood - but make it hot!" was released in September 2024.
 A sequel, titled A Curse of Fate and Wolves, is expected to be released in April 2026.

 Personal life

-Gilmore lives in Upstate New York with her husband and children.
+Gilmore was born in the United States and lives now in Upstate New York with her husband and children.
 Before her writing career, she was a stay-at-home mother.